Vulnerability Assessment of Large-scale Power Systems to False Data Injection Attacks: Concluding Remarks

-Our proposed vulnerability assessment algorithms can be helpful in making the system more resilient in the following ways.
-Using this analysis, the system operators can identify specific points of vulnerability, and the severity of the attacks.
-Certain preventive actions can be taken to prevent successful attacks.
-For example, if the system operators find that a transmission line can have power flow of 110\% of its rating under attack, they could artificially reduce the line limit to keep the attack from being successful.
+We have introduced a modified Benders' decomposition (MBD) algorithm to evaluate the vulnerability of large-scale power systems to FDI attacks.
+It can be easily applied to any attacker-defender bi-level linear program, making it flexible to evaluate system vulnerability even with additional constraints such as ramp rate constraints, security constraints, and reserve constraints that are common in modern power system operations.
+Using the MBD algorithm in conjunction with the three algorithms we introduced in \cite{Chu2016} can be helpful in making the system more resilient in the following ways.
+Using this analysis, the system operators can identify specific lines of vulnerability, and the severity of the attacks.
+Certain preventive actions can be taken to mitigate attacks.
+For example, if the system operators find that a line can have overflow under attack, they could artificially reduce the line limit to keep the attack from being successful.
 Measurements around vulnerable lines can be encrypted to prevent them from being modified.
 In our optimization problem, the load shift constraint characterizes the detectability of the attack, indicating that load abnormally detectors can help system operators distinguish between natural load changes and possible cyber attacks based on load redistribution.

-Future work will include modeling security constraints in the system response formulation subsequent to an attack.
-Finally, our efforts will also include designing countermeasures to detect and thwart such attacks.